Dzungar–Qing Wars: First Dzungar-Qing War

+In contrast, Western and Chinese interpretations of this event are offered by Peter C. Perdue, who offers evidence suggesting Galdan died from disease or possibly the plague in the mountains of the Altai range with no more than several loyal followers.

 After the war, a Qing garrison was stationed in the area of present-day Ulaanbaatar, and Khalkha Mongolia was placed under Qing rule.
 Outer Mongolia was effectively incorporated into the Qing Empire.
 On the other hand, Tsewang Rabtan, a long-time anti-Galdan Oirat chief, who had actually provided intelligence to the Qing at several points during the war, succeeded Galdan as Khan of the Dzungars.
 While the Qing managed to sideline the Dzungar in the 1690s, they would not completely eradicate them until they defeated the Dzungars in subsequent wars several decades later.